Estimate to Invoice

 Job templates

-If you do the same type of work regularly, create a job template in Settings.
-You can then add a job from the template with labour and parts pre-filled.
+If you do the same kind of work regularly, use a saved job template to drop in pre-priced labour + parts in one click.

 4. Send the estimate to the customer

-• Print it — click the Print button to generate a customer-facing document with your garage branding, the quoted work, and totals
+Click Print to generate a customer-facing document with your garage branding, the quoted work, and totals with VAT.
+Save as PDF, email it, or discuss it over the phone.

 5. Promote to a live jobcard